 While transitions were underway in the insurance industry due to the shift in the regulatory landscape, market events and growth priorities, the pandemic pushed insurers to transform themselves in a more agile fashion, where operational efficiency mattered the most.
 What are the other areas of focus for insurers to optimize cost and return?

 Resetting Growth and Reviving the Economy

 With a new reality and normal in place, insurers had to change their trajectory during the pandemic and were quick to take measures to refresh their growth and revive the economy.
-In this industry dialogue, Generali Holdings’ Chief Executive Officer Dominique Clare and our Head of EMEA Region Jörg Ambrosius discuss how insurers took bold steps to redefine their business priorities and the future of the industry.
+In this industry dialogue, Generali Holdings’ Chief Executive Officer Dominique Clair and our Head of EMEA Region Jörg Ambrosius discuss how insurers took bold steps to redefine their business priorities and the future of the industry.